aridjayarecipes/cutesrecipes.web.app/content/post/2554-easiest-way-to-make-super-quick-homemade-one-banana-muffins.md

 1. Evenly divide batter into 4 muffin cups, then bake for 20 minutes or until a toothpick comes out clean.

 Make these moreish banana muffins for an easy breakfast or a snack on the go.
-They're also great for lunchboxes and will prove popular with the whole family.
-This is a perfect muffin recipe if you're cooking for one or two people.
+They&#39;re also great for lunchboxes and will prove popular with the whole family.
+This is a perfect muffin recipe if you&#39;re cooking for one or two people.
 For years, these healthy banana muffins have been one of my favorite breakfasts.
 But in the last My solution?

 So that is going to wrap this up for this exceptional food one banana muffins recipe.
 Thanks so much for your time.
 I'm sure you can make this at home.
 There's gonna be interesting food in home recipes coming up.
 Don't forget to save this page on your browser, and share it to your loved ones, colleague and friends.
 Thank you for reading.
 Go on get cooking!